 How to avoid paying moving costs

-You won’t have to pay any moving costs at Common.
+You won’t have to pay any moving costs when you choose coliving Common.
 Our fully furnished, beautifully designed homes mean you won’t have to worry about furniture or purchasing appliances.
 Simply pack your personal belongings and move in in just 30 minutes.

 There are also a few other hidden costs that you should keep in mind.